 Many nearsighted people take off their glasses to read or work.
 As a result, they have to lean over to see.
 Can they see clearly?
 Probably, but they don’t make the connection between taking off their glasses to read and the resulting back and neck pain they get from having to hunch over to see.
 Sometimes artists take off their glasses when they do detail work because they can’t get comfortable with the near zone in their progressive or no line bifocals.
 In some glasses, the near lens portion is quite small.
 Consider using a standard bifocal for your creative work, as they provide a large near viewing area.

 In addition, added eyestrain can occur if you work without your vision corrected.
-Trying to work around your actual prescription typically leads to eyestrain and headaches.
+Trying to work around your actual prescription typically leads to eyestrain, headaches and hunching.

 4. Finally, use proper lighting